rick-0/MegaLeaderboard/README.md

 # MegaLeaderboard
-A leaderboard solution for a game Inertial Drift to provide users with their rank versus others with associated metrics and stats.

-## Problem Statement
-Problem
+Repo for (the poorly named) ranking leaderboard for use in games (specifically a game called Inertial Drift)

+## What is the application?

 Games and other applications which have a competitive element to them often rely on leaderboard functionality to display a users rank versus other users in the system.
+The game Inertial Drift is a unique racing game in which players can choose from a variety of cars with different handling to compete and post times to a leaderboard.
+The leaderboard is currently lacking in features such as locality ranking (showing users with a score close to you) and doesn't allow for players to race against others players 'ghosts'.
+It also doesn't allow for the automatic generation of weekly player challenges and leaderboards to match.
-Many generic leaderboard solutions exist but don't offer the flexibility and additional features required for Inertial Drift to provide the user with relevant statistics.
+Many generic leaderboard solutions exist but don't offer the flexibility and additional features required for Inertial Drift to provide the player with all of the stats relevant to the game.

+## Why?

+This will provide much more meaningful data to the player and will allow for the game to generate content without the oversight of a developer thus prolonging player engagement.

+## How?

+A player will be automatically logged in by the game based on the platform the player is using such as steam/playstation/xbox/epic etc.
+When a player completes a track, their race ghost will be uploaded to the API which will then parse the ghost data and place it into the relevant ranking leaderboard.

-## Features
+## MVP

-We will create a leaderboard that contains this set of features:
-- Ranking
+- Ranking Leaderboards
   - Locality
   - Friend
   - Regional